-Our budgeted cost to complete this project including design and architect fees, site preparation, construction and furnishings is $11,400,000.
+Our budgeted cost to complete this project including design and architect fees, site preparation, construction, furnishings and contingency for winter construction is $11,400,000.

 Please join us now in helping to realize our dream.